-The policy rate is set by the Executive Board of Norges Bank, normally eight times a year.
+The policy rate is set by the Monetary Policy and Financial Stability Committee, normally eight times a year.

-The Executive Board is composed of eight members, appointed by the Government.
-The Governor of Norges Bank is the chair of the Board and the Deputy Governors are the first and second vice-chair.
-The other five members are not employees of Norges Bank.
-There are two alternate members, who are also external.
+The Committee is composed of five members.
+The Governor of Norges Bank is the chair of the Committee and the Deputy Governors are the first and second deputy chair.
+The other two members are not employees of Norges Bank.

-Executive Board meetings where policy rate decisions are made are referred to as monetary policy meetings.
-These meetings are published in Norges Bank’s official calendar.
+Committee meetings where policy rate decisions are made are referred to as monetary policy meetings.

-Prior to the monetary policy meetings, the Board is presented with an updated picture of the Norwegian and global economy.
+Prior to the monetary policy meetings, the Committee is presented with an updated picture of the Norwegian and global economy.

-The Monetary Policy Report is prepared for four of the monetary policy meetings together with a financial stability assessment.
+Monetary Policy Report is published following four of the monetary policy meetings together with a financial stability assessment.
 The Report describes the situation in the Norwegian and global economy and examines the economic outlook.
 The analyses in the Report form the basis of the Board’s assessments and the policy rate decisions.

-The task of the Board at the monetary policy meetings is to set the policy rate in line with the Government’s monetary policy objectives.
+The task of the Committee at the monetary policy meetings is to set the policy rate in line with the Government’s monetary policy objectives.

-Upon publication of each policy rate decision, the Board provides an account of both the reasoning behind its judgement and the grounds for its voting.
+Upon publication of each policy rate decision, the Committee provides an account of both the monetary policy assessments and the grounds for its voting.
 Publication is usually the day after the monetary policy meeting.